anttiluode/Braindecoder/README.md

 # Braindecoder

 (Dont even try to install, it is a mess.
 Too long for the AIs to understand.
-They fix one thing and break another.)
+They fix one thing and break another.
+Currently you have to start the code twice, first it errors after training vae.. )

 Video demo: